adkah/portfolio/index.md

 # Technical Writing Portfolio

 Hi there!
-I'm Adrian, an experienced and detail-oriented **technical writer**, and this is my online portfolio.
+I'm Adrian, an experienced and detail-oriented **technical writer**.

  Click the links below to view samples of my work.